Simple definitions for overcomplicated terms.

 While the terms are often used interchangeably, there is a nuance.
 Lead generation is the broad strategy of attracting potential customers (often via marketing efforts or automated tools).
 Prospecting is the active, often manual, effort by sales reps to research and qualify those leads to see if they are a good fit for a meeting.

-Is buying a lead list considered lead generation?
+Is buying a lead list still a valid lead generation tactic?